Skip to main content

 Pick specific colleagues by name or email.
 Useful for one-off collaboration.

 Share with a named group (“Corporate Law”, “Berlin Office”, “Associates”).
-Every member of the group gets access.
-New members of the group get access automatically.
+Every member gets access, and anyone who joins the group later picks it up automatically.
 See Team management for creating groups.

 You can combine all three.
-A Review template can be set to Everyone in the team with a specific Edit permission for the practice group that maintains it.
+A Playbook can be set to Everyone in the team at View only, with Edit for the practice group that maintains it.

 Permission levels